elsonjose/cashflow/README.md

 ## Future Work Items
 1. Grouping Credits / Debits:
    - Suppose you went on a trip to bangalore.
 Now you want to know the entire expenses on your trip.
 You can filter the expenses and then select / unselect the expenses and move them to another tap called grouped.
 The grouped tab shows a subset of your expenses from the main screen that you have tagged under the new title, in this case 'Bangalore Trip'.
 2. Pagination
    - Currently we are fetching the complete details in a single go.
 Optimize the database fetching process via pagination.
+3. Export Function
+   - Allows to export data as CSV
+4. Import Data
+   - Allows import of CSV data

 ## Prototypes
 - [Stable (main branch)](https://storage.googleapis.com/cashflow-fc29a.appspot.com/cashflow.apk)